Ganapathi782002/Business_Simulation_Application/roadmap/recommended_features.md

 3. **Guidance and Support**
    - Develop an intelligent help system with context-sensitive assistance
    - Create video tutorials for key concepts and features
-   - Implement interactive walkthroughs for first-time users
+   - Implement interactive walkthroughs for first-time users (Tour Guides).
    - Include a comprehensive knowledge base and glossary

 ## Technical Architecture